-Girls’ Generation Should NEVER Disband — How And Why SM Entertainment Can Keep SNSD Together For K-Pop And Sones [Opinion]
+Girls’ Generation Should Never Disband — How And Why SM Entertainment Can Keep SNSD Together For K-Pop And Sones [Opinion]

 How can SM Entertainment keep Girls’ Generation from disbanding?

 Even though SM Entertainment is considered the “more prominent entity” over Girls’ Generation, it is the popular K-pop girl group who has the “power” when choosing to disband or not.
 First and foremost, each member has their own individual contracts.
-If Sones want to see Girls’ Generation remain eight members, SM Entertainment will have to bargain a great contract to each member to continue as is.
+If Sones want to see Girls’ Generation remain as eight members, SM Entertainment will have to bargain a great contract to each member to continue as is.

 In order for Girls’ Generation to continue onward as an entity or girl group, it will have to be mostly in name only.
 As mentioned earlier, each member is concentrating more on solo endeavors so constantly interrupting them with girl group activities is a no-no. This does not mean Girls’ Generation will not do anything as a girl group as they might have comeback specials.
 However, group activities should this time work around solo activities.
 Also, it will be Girls’ Generation’s responsibility to keeps fans satisfied when it comes to group endeavors.